WCAG Beginners' Guide

 Ensure that status messages are also passed to assistive technologies.

-Ensure that the contrast ratio between the text colour and background colour is at least 4.5:1.
+Ensure that the contrast ratio between the text color and background color is at least 4.5:1.

 The findings of a number of recent audits, investigations and quick scans have been combined.
 This gives a lot of insight into which accessibility errors are most common in apps.
 Paying attention to these common errors will resolve up to 85% of accessibility errors.
 These audits were performed by Abra for various ministries, developers and municipalities.